joshbegley/nyt-latest/README.md

 `Here’s what you should know about this massive competition.`\
 https://www.nytimes.com/2026/06/11/briefing/the-world-cup.html

-**Iran War Live Updates: As U.S.-Iran Strikes Risk Dangerous New Phase, Trump Issues More Threats**\
+**Iran War Live Updates: Trump Retracts Latest Threats of More Strikes**\
-`President Trump said U.S. forces would hit Iran again later Thursday and threatened to take Kharg Island, the heart of Iran’s oil economy.
-The exchanges of fire this week have raised fears of a return to all-out war.`\
+`Claiming there was progress in the peace negotiations, President Trump said he had canceled his next wave of planned attacks after two days of U.S. airstrikes.`\
 https://www.nytimes.com/live/2026/06/11/world/iran-war-trump-us-israel